badlydrawnben/eleventy-guide/src/posts/020-collections.md

 So this site for example is a nice and simple one.
 Each of these pages is a 'post' and in the FrontMatter I'm tagging each one to denote which category it belongs to (in the menu - `basics`, `functionality` and `extending`).

 I don't need to register any of these collections in the `.eleventy.js` file because they are tags.
-And I don't need to use the tag of `posts` or register a `posts` collection manually (see next section) because the Data Template file:  `/posts/posts.json` folder is adding all of them to the `posts` collection:
+And I don't need to use the tag of `posts` or register a `posts` collection manually because the [Data Template file](/directory-data-files):  `/posts/posts.json` is adding all of them to the `posts` collection:

 ```js
 {